-Warrick Dunn joined Nease, Lagana, Eden & Culley, Inc. part-time in 2015.
-Warrick provides life insurance advisory services to families, business owners, corporate executives and other high-income individuals.
+Warrick Dunn joined Nease, Lagana, Eden & Culley, Inc. in 2015.
+Warrick provides life insurance services to families, business owners, corporate executives and other high-income individuals.
 Drawn to the life insurance industry by his own personal experiences, Warrick understands the difference life insurance can make for a surviving family or business.
 After his mother, a police officer, died in the line of duty, it was the life insurance policy that allowed Warrick and his family to purchase and stay in their home.

 If Warrick’s name sounds familiar to you, it should.
 He is a former All-Star American football running back who played for both the Atlanta Falcons and Tampa Bay Buccaneers for a combined 12 seasons before retiring from the NFL in 2008.
 Prior to that, he played during college at Florida State University where he set several records for the school including 21 100-yard rushing games and 47 touchdowns in four seasons.